Finishing Your Basement in Calvert County:

 Working with a licensed, insured contractor matters here.
 Patuxent Renovations is MHIC-licensed (#69391) and handles the permitting process directly — pulling permits, coordinating inspections, and making sure the finished space actually meets code, not just looks finished.
 That protects you at resale, since an unpermitted basement finish can become a real problem during a home sale inspection.

-If your plans include a bedroom, playroom, or any space intended for regular overnight use, egress window requirements come into play.
-Maryland building code requires a properly sized escape window (or door) in any basement bedroom for fire safety.
-This is one of the most commonly overlooked requirements in DIY or unpermitted basement projects — and one of the most expensive to fix after the fact, since it can mean cutting a new opening into the foundation wall.
-Planning for egress at the design stage, rather than after drywall is up, saves high cost and headache.
+If your plans consist of either a bedroom, playroom, or anything to be used overnight regularly, egress window needs will get you involved.
+Under Maryland building code, for fire safety’s sake every basement bedroom must have a suitable size escape window (or door).
+This is one of the most frequently ignored requirements for DIY or unpermitted basement designs — and one of the most costly to solve afterwards since it can involve cutting a new opening into the foundation wall.
+So do planning for egress in advance, not once the drywall is up.

-Every basement project is different depending on ceiling height, existing mechanicals, and how the space will be used, but a typical Patuxent Renovations basement finish includes:
+Each basement project will differ based on ceiling heights, current mechanicals, and the use of space, but a typical Patuxent Renovations basement finish is:

 - Framing and insulation designed for below-grade conditions